team-leevio/happy-elementor-addons/readme.txt

 * **[Team Carousel](https://demo.happyaddons.com/elementor-team-carousel-widget-demo/)** – Present your team members with beautiful carousels that include social profile buttons, arrow icons, and great customizability by using the team carousel widget.
 You can do lots of design customization within the Team Carousel widget.
 Also, it’s the best possible way to show team members within a single section.
 * **[Scrolling Image](https://demo.happyaddons.com/elementor-scrolling-image-widget-demo/)** – Using the scrolling image widget, you can show your products or services in a way that slides horizontally or vertically.
 You can also create a stunning photo gallery with this awesome scrolling widget within your site.
 Check the demos created by us of the Scrolling image widget.
 * **[Advanced Tab](https://demo.happyaddons.com/elementor-advanced-tab-widget-demo/)** – This widget will enable you to show your content by creating advanced tabbed content sections using full-controlled customizations.
 You will get the option to add a custom-made section into the Advanced Tab widget.
 This Advanced Tab widget mainly shows tabbed contents within a single section.
 So don’t miss the chance to create tabbed content with the help of the Advanced Tab widget.
 * **[Advanced Accordion](https://demo.happyaddons.com/elementor-advanced-accordion-widget-demo/)** – Like the Advanced Tab widget, if you want to provide your user with extra information using a collapsing effect in different directions, this is the widget you should go for.
-In the Advanced Accordion widget, you can use any premade sections.
+In the Advanced Accordion widget, you can use any pre-made sections.
 Show advanced content within your Accordion widget.
 You don’t need any accordion plugin to create an accordion for your WordPress website.
 Use the Advanced Accordion Widget to add an accordion to your website.
 * **[Testimonial Carousel](https://demo.happyaddons.com/elementor-testimonial-carousel-widget-demo/)** – The Testimonial Carousel widget will provide a great way to showcase your customers' recommendations.
 You can also control the carousel’s movement using flexible styles for your Website.
 We also have created amazing demos for the Testimonial Carousel widget.
 * **[Logo Carousel](https://demo.happyaddons.com/elementor-logo-carousel-widget-demo/)** – Unleash your design creativity with this beautiful logo carousel widget and showcase your partners and products using vertical or horizontal motion.
 This Logo carousel widget will help you in many ways to showcase your client's logo or product logo within your website.
 Check the demo designs of the logo carousel widget.
 * **[Animated Text](https://demo.happyaddons.com/elementor-animated-text-widget-demo/)** – This Animated text widget is useful for making your text stand apart from the crowd by applying smart animations to your website.
 You can customize the cool animation effects with various flexible styles of the Animated Text Widget.
 Try the demos of the Animated Text widget.